OnoNguyen/EthereumTransactionSearch/README.md

 #### Class Diagram:
 ![Class Diagram](infuraCD.svg)
 --------------------

-- Implementation of TransactionMethods as injectable services into mvc controllers.
+- InfuraMethods and TransactionMethods are injectable in mvc webapp.
-- TransactionMethods use input as string from InfuraMethods which directly query Infura RPC endpoint.
+- TransactionMethods use input (as Task\<string\>) from InfuraMethods.
+- InfuraMethods directly query Infura RPC endpoint to get back responses as Task\<string\>.
 - TransactionMethods and InfuraMethods are to be implemented with Generic types to help guide new implementers.
 - To create a new method follow the following steps:

-1. Create InfuraMethod: This method will help calling the Infura rpc and return data as a json string.
+1. Create InfuraMethod:
-Make sure this InfuraMethod implements the abstract class InfuraMethod<inT>.
-All it needs to do is overriding the GetInfuraRequestContentV2 e.g:
+- Make sure this InfuraMethod implements the abstract class InfuraMethod\<inT\>.
+All it needs to do is overriding GetInfuraRequestContentV2() e.g:
 ```
    public class GetBlockByNumber : InfuraMethod<(BlockNumber blockNumber, bool getTransactionDetails)>